 My family.
 My family is descended from George Petter of Barnstable who died in 1842.
 My father was James ("Jim") Bazeley Petter and his father was Guy B Petter who died in 1948, a co-founder of Petter Engines, and of Westland Aircraft.
 Another famous member of the family was W.E.W.
 Petter, the aircraft designer.

 Our family tree goes back 12 or so generations (beyond George of Barnstable), though there are some doubtful links.
-This is the tree updated by Kenneth M Petter in October 1984, based on one by John Marsden Petter's tree of 13.12.57, in turn is based on several people's research including much detailed work by Guy Petter.
+It was updated by Kenneth M Petter in October 1984, based on one by John Marsden Petter's tree of 13 December 1957.
+This in turn is based on several people's research including much detailed work by Guy Petter.
 Virtually everyone prior to 1900 in this tree lived in England.

 It is quite a large family, as Guy was one of 13 children.
 There are branches in India and in Canada, where one of our family - Andrew Petter - was until recently a prominent politician in British Columbia.
-I am aware of relations in Montreal, various parts of British Columbia, San Fransisco, and upstate NewYork.
+I am in touch with relations in Montreal, various parts of British Columbia, San Fransisco, and upstate NewYork.

 Other PETTERs in England.
 There are many Petters in Sussex and Surrey.
 So far I not been able to find a connection with those I know to be my ancestors.
 David Petter, of Chichester, is researching these.
 There also seems to be another family of Petters in north-west England and Anglesea.
 (See 'Some Links', below).

 PETTERs in the USA.
 There are many people with the surname Petter in the United States.
-It seems that most of them have German ancestors.
-Some research has been done into this family for instance by Kurt Hahn of Healdsburg, CA (see 'Some Links', below).
+It seems that most of them have German oe Austrian ancestors.
+Some research has been done into this family for instance by Kurt Hahn of Healdsburg, CA, USA (see 'Some Links', below).

 PETTERs in Scandanavia.
 Using an internet search engine to look for "petter" throws up hundreds of entries.
 These are mainly personal home sites of Swedish men.
 The reason is that Petter is a common personal name in that country.

 PETTER ENGINES.
 As mentioned above, my grandfather and his twin brothers were inventors, engineers and industrialists.
-They are nowadays best known for the diesel engines they invented, and which they exported in many parts of the world.
-(In 2001 I found one on the island of Omatepe, in Lake Nicaragua, being used to power a rice mill.)
-If you do a web search you will find many references to this, first because the company Lister-Petter are still selling engines and secondly because there are many enthusiasts who lovingly renovate these engines, and have shows where they delight in seeing them working.
+They are nowadays best known for the series of diesel engines they invented, and which they exported to many parts of the world.
+(I found one on the island of Omatepe, in Lake Nicaragua, being used to power a rice mill.)
+If you do a web search you will find many references to this, first because the company Lister-Petter are still making them and secondly because there are many enthusiasts who lovingly renovate these engines, and have shows where they delight in seeing them working.